 On occasion the family or close friends can be asked to formally identify the body.
 If you do not wish to do this, alternative arrangements can usually be made.

 If the cause of death is not completely clear the Coroner can ask a Pathologist to examine the body.
 This is called a ‘postmortem examination’.
-In some cases samples can be taken for testing.
+In some cases tissue samples may be taken for testing.
 The Coroner should then ask you what you would like to happen to the samples after testing.
 In an asbestos case it is a good idea to ask the Coroner to arrange for the samples to be kept, as they might be vital evidence in a claim for compensation in the civil courts.

 Will a Court Hearing be needed?

-After all the information is collected by the Coroner or his/her Officer, the Coroner will decide if there needs to be a hearing.
+After all the information is collected by the Coroner or their Officer, the Coroner will decide if there needs to be a hearing.
 If no hearing is needed the Coroner will record the cause of death and the final death certificate can be applied for.

 If a hearing is to go ahead it is very different to a court hearing you might have seen on TV.
 The Coroner is specially trained to deal with grieving family and friends and the process is designed to be as least intimidating as possible.
 If you feel you need some support, please see our contact details below.